baldurk/renderdoc/docs/python_api/examples/basics.rst

 At this point you can use :py:meth:`~renderdoc.ReplayController.GetBufferData` and :py:meth:`~renderdoc.ReplayController.GetTextureData` to obtain the contents of a buffer or texture respectively.
 The pipeline state can be accessed via ``Get*PipelineState`` for each API - to determine the current capture's pipeline type you can fetch the API properties from :py:meth:`~renderdoc.ReplayController.GetAPIProperties`.

+There is also an API-agnostic pipeline abstraction to return information that is the same across APIs.
+Using :py:meth:`~renderdoc.GetPipelineState` returns a :py:class:`~renderdoc.PipeState` which has accessors for fetching the current vertex buffers, shaders, and colour outputs.
+This allows you to write generic code that will work on any API that RenderDoc supports.
+The API-specific pipelines are still available through ``Get*PipelineState``.

 For more examples of how to fetch data, see the concrete examples below.

 ReplayOutput